minhuyen/intoidi/README.md

  - minimum adjustements needed
  - being able to run the application on local dev PC and server environment without file juggling
  - change behaviour via environment variables (e.g. DEBUG)

+__Advantages__

+No changes needed for the local development.
+Use your manage.py on development PC as adviced by Mezzanine project.

+No changes needed for the Openshift environment.
+The file local_settings.py is set in general to use the Openshift provided parameters.

+Backups daily with files retention.
+I.e. daily backups are stored 14 days, weekly 60 days, monthly 300 days.
+Other backups are deleted in order to preserve the storage.

 ##Quick intro for Openshift people##

 (full instructions bellow)

+  1. Copy you mezzanine project files under wsgi directory.

+  2. Adjust your custom Django / Mezzanine settings in the #project_override_settings.py#

-Copy you mezzanine project files under wsgi directory and git push or sftp your changes to Openshift.
+  3. and git push or sftp your changes to Openshift.

-Under wsgi subfolder you can safely replace all files except:
+Under wsgi subfolder these files are crucial for the Mezzanine working on the Openshift:

  - application (runs the Mezzanine under the Apache web process)
  - local_settings.py (adjusted to recognize local PC vs the Openshift environment)